-Based on our current operating plan, we believe that our existing cash, cash equivalents, and short-term investments as of March 31, 2024 June 30, 2024 will enable us to fund our cash flow requirements into the fourth quarter of 2025.
-We based this estimate assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
+Based on our current operating plan, we believe that our existing cash, cash equivalents, and short-term investments as of June 30, 2024 September 30, 2024 will enable us to fund our cash flow requirements into for at least the fourth quarter next 12 months from the filing date of 2025. this Quarterly Report on Form 10-Q. We based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 See "Liquidity and Capital Resources."